top of page

 Our CSPM works across multi-cloud, multi-accounts, cloud-native services, and cloud assets.
 Whether you’re using Microsoft Azure, S3 buckets in AWS, or Cosmos DB in GCP, Prevasio is the security system your company has been looking for.

 But we do more than identify security threats.
 We increase your team’s efficiency.
 How?
-By providing a prioritized list of cloud risks ranked according to CIS benchmarks
+By providing a prioritized list of cloud risks ranked according to CIS benchmarks.

 That means no more uncertainty about what needs to get done.
 Our easy-to-understand results help your team concentrate on the most important things.
 This saves time and money by reducing the need for extra administrative work.